Yes, disposable diapers contain disgusting gel crystals.

 I really despise disposable diapers.
 Suck is a horrible word, but one that adequately describes these horrible convenience items.

 Needless to say, I was very very anxious to get home and put a cloth diaper on Sterling.
-The first one I grabbed was my favorite- a bumgenius organic all-in-one (moonbeam to be exact ;) ).
+The first one I grabbed was one of my favorites- a Sweet Pea Paisly print.

-I love an occassional break but when convenience comes at a messy cost it’s just not worth it.
+I love an occasional break but when convenience comes at a messy cost it’s just not worth it.